 - Drip free pouring rim, 3-ply encapsulated bottom.

 - Fully hygienic and non-porous stainless steel stockpot which allows healthy cooking.

 Use & Care

-Wash in warm soapy water before using the stainless steel saucepan.
+Wash the stainless steel stockpot in warm soapy water before use.
 Rinse and dry thoroughly.
 Rub the entire inner surface with a thick coating of oil.
 Heat the pot slowly until the oil smokes and remove from the heat source allowing to cool.
 Leave for several hours / overnight.
 After that, wipe off the excess oil with paper towel and you can then start to use.
 Depending on the type of use, these preparatory processes need repeating periodically.
 Examine your cookware regularly including the knobs and handles to prevent them working loose.

 Select heating ring to correspond with the size of the base.
 Adjust gas flames to suit the size of the base.
 Do not allow gas flames to extend up the sides of the pot.
 Do not use excessive heat which may cause food to stick and damage the handles.
 Excessive heat may cause tinting of the exterior surface.
 Always preheat the pot at a moderate heat, if higher setting is necessary.
 Always use wooden or nylon utensils.
 Stainless steel utensils can be used but it will cause surface scratches.
 Do not plunge hot pot into cold water, or cold pot into hot hob.
 Never add salt to the pot whilst the liquid is cold or baked salt in the pot as this may cause white marks or pitting